Battles of La Naval de Manila: Third battle

 The following day, the Spanish fleet pursued the enemy, which now had only six vessels including the remaining fire ship.
-The Dutch were cornered by the two ships on July 31, 1646 at around 2:00 pm, between the islands of Mindoro and Maestro de Campo (an island about 20 kilometers southeast of Mindoro), where the third battle took place.
+The Dutch were cornered by the two ships on July 31, 1646 at around 2:00 pm, between the islands of Mindoro and Maestre de Campo (an island about 20 kilometers southeast of Mindoro), where the third battle took place.

 The Spanish fleet took the offensive side as the Dutch were desperately defensive.
 The bombardment between the two navies, as one narrator described it, "became furious like the explosion of so many volcanoes."
 The Dutch then tried to disable the Rosario, but they were met by a heavy volley of cannon shots.

 In desperation, the Dutch finally sent out their remaining fire ship.
 It was armed with 30 cannons but with no sail, so it had to be escorted by two other vessels and towed by some of the Dutch launches.

 General Orellana ordered the musketeers to fire on the men who were directing the launches.
 At the same time, he ordered the artillery on the starboard side of his ship (to which the fire ship was coming) to continuously fire at the sides of the approaching vessel.
 The fire ship got badly battered and sank, bringing its crew and fireworks to the bottom of the sea.